Exact and high order discretization schemes for Wishart processes and their affine extensions: Exact simulation of Wishart processes

-Beyond the commutativity, two other features of~\eqref{Split_Can} are important to notice. \begin{itemize} \item The operators $L_i$ and $L_j$ are the same up to the exchange of coordinates~$i$ and~$j$. \item The processes $WIS_d(x,\alpha,0,e^i_d)$ and $WIS_d(x,\alpha,0,I^n_d)$ are well defined on $\posm$ under the same hypothesis, namely $\alpha \ge d-1$ and $x \in \posm$. \end{itemize} This second property enables us the composition that we explain now.
-Let us consider $t>0$ and $x \in \posm$.
-We define iteratively:
+Beyond the commutativity property, two other features of (\ref {SplitCan}) are important to notice: \begin{itemize} \item The operators $L_{e^i_d}$ and $L_{e^j_d}$ are the same up to the exchange of coordinates $i$ and~$j$. \item The processes $\WIS_d(x,\alpha,0,e^i_d)$ and $\WIS_d(x,\alpha,0,I^n_d)$ are well defined on $\posm$ under the same hypothesis, namely, $\alpha \ge d-1$ and $x \in\posm$. \end{itemize} This second property makes possible the composition that we explain now.
+Let us consider $t>0$ and $x \in\posm$.
+We define, iteratively,